LinnuY/CppProjectTemplate/README.md

 Feel free to dive in!
 Open an issue or submit PRs.

-CppDemo follows the Contributor Covenant Code of Conduct.
+CppProjectTemplate follows the Contributor Covenant Code of Conduct.

 ## License